Google PageSpeed Insights for Framer Sites (2026)

 First Input Delay (FID): Evaluates how quickly your site responds to user interactions.
 If you’re using Framer’s interactive components, ensure they load without delays.

-Only 12% of mobile sites currently pass all three Core Web Vitals thresholds, highlighting how performance optimisation is a competitive advantage.
+Only 12% of mobile sites currently pass all three Core Web Vitals thresholds, highlighting how performance optimization is a competitive advantage.

 2.3 Field Data vs. Lab Data